UBC-NSS/www/README.md

 `python -m SimpleHTTPServer`
 and go to localhost:8000.

+### Photos: Main Slider
+These are stored in /files/main-photos
+The default aspect ratio of the photos is 3:2, only because my camera had that setting.
+Add a photo there, and modify the nivoSlider section in index.html to include it in the rotation.

 ### Photos: Headshots
 All the original shots are stored in /files/people-photos/unedited
 I use gThumb to crop the image into a square, and then save it in the /files/people-photos directory.